- Introduction to Photography

 The most common problem you can run into when shooting with a wide open aperture is the focus.
 When your aperture is open wide, the focal plane is at it's smallest.
 This makes properly focusing next to impossible.
 When shooting with a 50mm or 85mm focal length and at f/1.4, getting the correct focus is almost impossible because everything has to fall perfectly into place in order for the image to have the proper focus.

 When to Use Depth of Field in Photography

-The depth of field is a really tool to master as a photographer.
+The depth of field is a real tool to master as a photographer.
 It allows you to isolate your subject from the background and is particularly useful for portrait and wildlife photography.

 When you are taking a picture where you only want your subject to be in focus, you would choose a higher shutter speed and a lower aperture.

-You can see in the animation below how the variation in aperture (f-number) changes how much of the scene is in focus.
-The larger the f-number the more of the scene is focused, while lower f numbers only the chess pieces focused on are in focus.
+You can see in the animation below how the variation in aperture changes how much of the scene is in focus.
+The larger the f-number the more of the scene is focused, while lower f-numbers only the chess pieces focused on are in focus.

 Uses of Depth of Field

 A shallow depth of field can help to draw attention to the area of the photo that is in sharp focus.
 By shooting "wide open" using a fast (or wide) aperture, distracting foreground and background elements can become soft blurs that no longer divert attention away from the subject of your photo.
 An aperture of f/2.8 will produce an image with a very shallow depth of field, meaning that everything behind or in front of your focal point will be blurred, which is great for portraits.